What is an Employee Provident Fund?

 4. Form 13

-This form is used to transfer your old EPF account to a new one.
-However, this form has been linked up with a composite claim form where the transfer can be applied directly at the time of switching jobs.
+You can use this form to transfer your old EPF account to a new one.
+However, it has been linked with a composite claim form, allowing you to apply for the transfer directly when switching jobs.

 5. Form 14

-This form is used to pay your LIC policy directly from your pf account.n After filling this form, you have to get verified by your employer and submit it to the EPF commissioner.
+You can use this form to pay your LIC policy directly from your PF account.
+After filling out the form, your employer must verify it, and then you need to submit it to the EPF commissioner.

 6. Form 19

-It is used for the withdrawal of pf amount in case of any termination or retirement or if you quit your job.
-You can only withdraw the amount if you satisfy the condition – an employee has to be unemployed for at least 2 months.
+You can use it to withdraw the PF amount in case of termination, retirement, or quitting your job.
+You can only withdraw the amount if you meet the condition of being unemployed for at least 2 months.

 7. Form 20